 - detailing steps taken to ensure data accuracy and disclose data limitations, e.g., the impact of an "open access" product in which the primary care physician may have little or no control over resource utilization;

-- describing the assignment of patient populations to either individual or physician groupings;
+- describing the attribution of patient populations to either individual physicians or physician groupings;

 - including appropriate risk adjustment and case mix measures; and